isomerpages/bca-peb/news/announcements/_posts/2023-11-29-post-PEB Website and Common Services Undergoing Maintenance on 6 December 2023.md

 image: ""
 variant: markdown
 ---
-We would like to inform you that PEB Website and common services will be undergoing maintenance from 6pm to 7pm on 6 December 2023 (Wednesday).
+We would like to inform you that PEB Website and common services will be undergoing maintenance from 6pm to 6:30pm on 25 January 2024 (Thursday) and 1 February 2024 (Thursday).
 We apologise for any inconvenience caused.